shivrm/twine/README.md

  - `float32`, `float64`, and `float128` for storing single, double and quadruple precision floats.
 There are also subtypes for `Infinity`, `-Infinity` and `NaN` ⚠️ Does not distinguish between quiet NaN and signalling NaN

- - `char` does not have any subtypes
+ - `str` does not have any subtypes

  - `array` does not have any subtypes. ⚠️ A `fixed-type array` subtype could be added to specify that all elements in the array are of the same type.